What is the free electricity allowance?

 If you’re not eligible for the free electricity allowance, there are always other ways to save on your household bills.

-Firstly, see and see if you're eligible for the winter fuel allowance instead.
+Firstly, see if you're eligible for the winter fuel allowance instead.

 Secondly, consider switching energy supplier to get a better deal on your gas and electricity.
 It’s quick and easy to switch and can be done in just a few clicks on bonkers.ie.

-Use our energy comparison tool to compare the best deals today across all energy suppliers nationwide.
+Use our energy comparison service to compare the best deals across all energy suppliers nationwide.

 Before switching, take a look at the following articles to ensure you’re making an informed decision: